My First Apartment

 I checked out the small local papers (The Gazette, etc.), and called around and ended up building a rapport with an older gentleman who wanted to sell the furniture to someone who would appreciate it.
 He originally asked for $350, and voluntarily knocked it down to $250 because I was a young newlywed.
 You wouldn't believe the great deals you can get in those smaller papers!
 And now-a-days, a lot of the small local papers have their classifieds listed right here on the Web.

 Decorating your first apartment can be a lot of fun!
-I have decorated my apartment on a budget-all it takes is a little creativity and a little time to look for great deals.
+I have decorated my apartment on a budget.
+All it takes is a little creativity and a little time to look for great deals.
 Go to yard sales, thrift shops, sometimes going-out-of-business sales.
 Even if you don't find the right colors, you can always cover up a chair or couch with a sheet or large piece of fabric.
 If you can paint in your apartment, go for it!
 Use light, bright colors to make dark and small spaces seem larger.
 Mirrors can be used to brighten up dark corners as well.
 Lots and lots of paint-for small items found at yard sales and thrift shops.
 Paint clay pots with bright colors and designs.
 (Pots can be found at craft stores for pennies!)
 Paint old picture frames, too.
-Discount stores are great, dollar stores if you go a lot you can find fun things!
-Target is my favorite store-check the clearance racks!!
+Discount stores are great if you go a lot you can find fun things!
+Target is my favorite store.
+Check the clearance racks!!
 And finally, ask everyone you know for unused items that they may have lying around.
 Remember a little paint or a sheet can be great camoflage if the items are not the right color!
 Just have a little creativity and some vision to see the potential in everything!
 And most of all, HAVE FUN!

 Ann in Tucson, AZ.